mdsunivie/deeperwin/README.md

 # About

 DeepErwin is a collaborative effort of Michael Scherbela, Leon Gerard, Rafael Reisenhofer, Philipp Marquetand, and Philipp Grohs. \
-The code was written by Michael Scherbela, Leon Gerard, and Rafael Reisenhofer, Halvard Sutterud contributed to the parts related to periodic systems. \
+The code was written by Michael Scherbela, Leon Gerard, and Rafael Reisenhofer.
+Halvard Sutterud contributed to the parts related to periodic systems. \
 If you have any questions, freel free to reach out via [e-mail](mailto:deeperwin.datascience@univie.ac.at).